Environmental issues such as flooding, heat stress and loss of biodiversity are increasingly affecting urban areas.

 Tiny Forest can play a part in facing this challenge.
 They bring the benefits of a forest – reconnecting people with nature and raising awareness, helping to mitigate the impacts of climate change, as well as providing nature-rich habitat patches to support urban wildlife – right into the heart of our cities and urban spaces.

 Help mitigate the effects of the climate crisis, one Tiny Forest at a time.

-Δ Tiny Forests are dense fast-growing native woodlands, based on an established forest management method developed in the 1970s by Dr Akira Miyawaki.
+Δ A Tiny Forest is a dense fast-growing native woodland, based on an established forest management method developed in the 1970s by Dr Akira Miyawaki.

 Δ We engage with local communities to plant, maintain and monitor their forest over time.
 The forests reconnect people with nature and raise awareness of climate change.